atelechev/astrocadre/README.md

 The most recent validated version of the project is available on the `master` branch.

-Development branches should be prefixed with `dev-`.
+The development branches should be prefixed with `dev-`.
 When a feature is implemented on its `dev` branch, a pull request should be created in order to review and merge it.

 ---